 5. Can I get an E-permit exemption, how much is it and how does it work?

-E-permits will be available per vehicle for the following two categories:
+Pay Parking Permits will be available per vehicle for the following categories:

 - $55 per year per vehicle for any Resident/Ratepayer of the Byron Shire; or

 - $110 per year per vehicle for a Worker/Volunteer whose fixed place of employment or volunteer work is within the Pay Parking area but are not eligible for the Resident/Ratepayer E-permit exemption.

 - FREE if you are a Byron Shire Resident and hold a valid Centrelink issued pensioner (Blue) card.

 - FREE if you have a Mobility Parking Permit.

 As for paying for the Pay Parking Permit, this can be done as a one-off, each year in full.
 Please visit www.byron.nsw.gov.au.

 6. How do I get an E-permit exemption?

 Visit our website, www.byron.nsw.gov.au.
 You will be required to provide proof of meeting the exemption criteria (Q8) and then once approved pay the exemption fee online.